Visiting the rugged wilderness of Scotland with Uncharted 4 – A Thief’s End

 Scotland forms the backdrop for two chapters in Uncharted 4.
 A hefty mix of cliff sides, abandoned abbeys, and underground caverns, this is where the game starts to get hairy.

-Throughout the two Scotland chapters, Nathan and Sam also keep encountering small pockets of adversaries, some of whom could gun you down within seconds.
-To further add to the challenge, there are even puzzles to solve, with many of these involve tricky scaling of immense basalt columns.
+Throughout the two Scotland chapters, Nathan and Sam also keep encountering small pockets of adversaries, some of which could gun you down within seconds.
+To further add to the challenge, there are even puzzles to solve, with many of these involving tricky scaling of immense basalt columns.
 One wrong step and it’s back to the save-point for you.

 To be honest, I didn’t quite like this part of the game.
 It was overall, rather gloomy, and those encounters could get really wearisome.

 It was only after I “despaired” from getting gunned down for the fifth time by some goons that I began to appreciate the beauty of the land.
 When cycling the camera in desperation for another route to approach my enemies, I discovered the best scenery lies not ahead, but behind and around.

 I was so engrossed with the journey ahead, I completely missed the breathtaking magic happening beside and behind me.
 Later on, I would learn that looking down often results in a lot of spellbinding moments too.